virtualsecureplatform/TFHEpp/docs/GL.md

 minutes remains the native component projection.

-With `USE_HEXL=ON` and 32 workers, measured component rates are about 68--70 complete HMux stages and 104 masked columns per second; the product tree projects to about 165--168 seconds and StC measures 30.7 seconds.
-This gives a roughly 32--33 minute component projection.
-HMux is memory-bandwidth-bound on this 16-core/32-thread CPU: running with `OMP_NUM_THREADS=16 OMP_PROC_BIND=spread OMP_PLACES=cores` raises HMux throughput to about 89--90 stages per second, while masked-column throughput is about 98 per second, the product tree projects to about 191 seconds, and StC measures 32.7 seconds.
+With `USE_HEXL=ON` and 32 workers, measured component rates are about 68--70 complete HMux stages and 104 masked columns per second; the product tree now projects to about 143 seconds and StC measures 30.7 seconds.
+This gives a roughly 31--32 minute component projection.
+HMux is memory-bandwidth-bound on this 16-core/32-thread CPU: running with `OMP_NUM_THREADS=16 OMP_PROC_BIND=spread OMP_PLACES=cores` raises HMux throughput to about 89--90 stages per second, while masked-column throughput is about 98 per second, the product tree projects to about 161--163 seconds, and StC measures 32.7 seconds.
 That host-specific profile gives a roughly 27--28 minute component projection.
 Other CPUs should benchmark both physical-core and SMT worker counts; no topology-dependent limit is hard-coded.

+The product-tree improvement routes each relinearization through the reusable exact DD switch-sum workspace and reduces its four primary products with the common AVX-512 modular MAC.
+Paired level-by-level runs projected 143 seconds versus 165 seconds for the former scalar relinearization at 32 workers, and 161--163 seconds versus about 192 seconds at 16 workers.
+The row-major evaluation-key cache was retained: coefficient blocking was within benchmark noise here and would have duplicated persistent relin-key spectra.

 With `OMP_NUM_THREADS=32 OMP_PROC_BIND=spread OMP_PLACES=cores`, a
 production-shape batch of 256 MaskedColumn plus one-stage HMux factors took